-Waiting until the last minute to pull together a holiday feast is for those who like to live dangerously.
+Waiting until the last minute to pull together a Thanksgiving feast is for those who like to live dangerously.
 A checklist, advance planning, and the right tools will let you greet the holiday season feeling prepared and confident.
-This countdown to the holidays gives you a simple idea each day to help you get ready for the big feast.
+This countdown to Thanksgiving gives you a simple idea each day to help you get ready for the big feast.
 You can apply this countdown to large gatherings you host any time of year.

 Invite your guests.
 Send an email out this week for a general head count so you can start a menu plan.
 Cooking for a crowd?
 The Roasting Pan holds a 20-lb.
 (9-kg) bird or roast!

 Start gathering your recipe ideas.
 Why not start a new side dish tradition with Savory Mashed Root Vegetables?
 You’ll need the trusty swivel-action blade Vegetable Peeler for all your veggie side dish plans.